EzraHertzberg/Console-Snake/README.md

 A console based snake game programmed in python using no external libraries.

 <br>
-Computer requirements:
+Requirements:
 <br>
 Windows.
 I haven't tested this outside of the windows operating system.
 <br>
-Python, you must have python installed on your computer to play this game.
+Python.
+This game is a Python executable.
+Make sure python is installed on your computer to play.
 <br>
 <br>
 How to play: